How to Hold a Baby

 How to Hold Your Baby While Breastfeeding

-Here are four breastfeeding positions you can try with your little one:
+Here are four breastfeeding positions you can try with your little one when you're learning how to hold a baby during feeding:

-1. Cradle hold.
-This is the most traditional hold and the one most moms try first.
-Cradle your baby with the arm that’s on the same side as the breast your baby will be nursing from.
-Rest her head in the crook of your elbow, facing your breast, with her body turned inward toward you.
-Make sure to support your baby’s head.
+Cradle hold.
+This is the most traditional hold and the one most breastfeeding parents try first.
+Cradle your baby with the arm that's on the same side as the breast your baby will be nursing from.
+Rest their head in the crook of your elbow, facing your breast, with their body turned inward toward you.
+Make sure to support your baby's head.

-2. Cross-cradle hold.
-It’s similar to the cradle hold, except that you’ll be holding your baby with the arm opposite the breast he will be nursing from.
-Support your baby’s head with your hand, place his bottom in the crook of your elbow, and use your other arm to support your breast from below.
-Have your baby’s body turned inward toward you.
+Cross-cradle hold.
+It's similar to the cradle hold, except that you'll be holding your baby with the arm opposite the breast they will be nursing from.
+Support your baby's head with your hand, place their bottom in the crook of your elbow, and use your other arm to support your breast from below.
+Have your baby's body turned inward toward you.
 Try this position if your newborn is having trouble latching.

-3. Football hold.
-As you’d imagine, this position has you tucking your baby under your arm as if she were a football.
-To do so, hold your baby to your side at the same level as your waist and support her back with your arm.
-Tilt her head up toward your breast.
-Try this position if you’ve had a C-section, if you have large breasts, or if you’ve given birth to twins and want to feed both babies at the same time.
+Football hold.
+As you'd imagine, this position has you tucking your baby under your arm as if they were a football.
+To do so, hold your baby to your side at the same level as your waist and support their back with your arm.
+Tilt their head up toward your breast.
+Try this position if you've had a C-section, if you have large breasts, or if you've given birth to twins and want to feed both babies at the same time.

-4. Side-lying position.
-As you lie on your side, place your baby beside you, and lift your breast up so that he has easy access to your nipple.
-You’ll find this position will be convenient for late-night feedings (just make sure you put your baby back in his crib once you’re done feeding him).
-It’s another good position to try if you’ve had a C-section.
+Side-lying position.
+As you lie on your side, place your baby beside you, and lift your breast up so that they have easy access to your nipple.
+You'll find this position convenient for late-night feedings (just make sure you put your baby back in their crib once you're done feeding them).
+It's another good position to try if you've had a C-section.

 Get the full list of recommended breastfeeding tips.